mpi3d/robotic-arm/README.md

 # Bras robot

-Bras robot à imprimer à l'imprimante 3D commandé par Raspberry Pi 3 B+, Sense hat et PCA9685 programmé en Python.
-Qui fonctionne avec des servomoteurs.
+Robot arm to be printed on the 3D printer controlled by Raspberry Pi 3 B+, Sense hat and PCA9685 programmed in Python.
+It works with servomotors.

 + [Bras robot](https://github.com/matthieu-59/bras-robot/blob/master/pieces/bras%20robot%20assembl%C3%A9.stl)